I asked 31 experts to share their best blogging tips to grow a blog in 2023.

 Ahmed Elnaggar of Set the Record Player

-When it comes to growing a blog, the most important factor is undisputed link building.
-Of course, content, on-page SEO and outreach are essential, but if they are not underpinned by strong page-level backlinks, ranking for competitive, high traffic keywords will be unachievable.
+When it comes to growing a blog, the most crucial factor is undisputed link-building.
+Of course, content, on-page SEO, and outreach are essential, but if they are not underpinned by strong page-level backlinks, ranking for competitive, high-traffic keywords will be unachievable.

 The most effective method for link building is definitely the Shotgun Skyscraper.

-In this method, you use a tool like Ahrefs to locate the pieces of content that are generating the most backlinks for your competitors.
-You can then go on, craft a superior article and send out bulk emails to the hundreds of people that linked to your competitor’s article to persuade them to link to your article too.
-You can use a tool like Hunter.io to find and generate the list of emails you need easily.
+In this method, you use a tool like Ahrefs to locate the pieces of content generating the most backlinks for your competitors.
+You can then craft an excellent article and send bulk emails to the hundreds of people that linked to your competitor’s article to persuade them to link to your article too.
+You can use a tool like Hunter.io to easily find and generate the list of emails you need.